justeat/JustTrack/README.md

 ### Adopting Swift

-This update to Just Track removes Objective C attributes and prefixes, modernising the implmenetation in line with Swift standards whilst also removing the Objective C Interopilbility.
+This update to Just Track removes Objective C attributes and prefixes, modernising the implementation in line with Swift standards whilst also removing the Objective C interoperability.

 For example, a generated event class previously defined as: